SportsCenter Asia

-SportsCenter Asia (formerly Fox Sports Central) is the flagship sports newscast broadcast on Fox Sports in Hong Kong and Southeast Asia.
+SportsCenter Asia (formerly Fox Sports Central) was the flagship sports newscast broadcast on Fox Sports in Hong Kong and Southeast Asia.
+It was cancelled in 2021 consistant with the shutdown of the Fox Sports channels.

 As ESPN Star Sports SportsCenter, there have been Malaysian and Indian editions of the programme.

 History

 A flagship sports newscast on ESPN, SportsCenter Asia was based on the American counterpart, broadcast every weeknight at 7:30 p.m. for 30 minutes, with repeats at 10 p.m. and 12:30 a.m.
 Hong Kong-time in Southeast Asia, (except in the Philippines where it was broadcast at 9:00 p.m. and 11:30 p.m on delay) and at 8:30 p.m. and 10.30 p.m. across India, SportsCenter drew on the worldwide resources of ESPN.
 SportsCenter Asia covered mostly football, but it also showed highlights of the NBA, tennis, baseball, Formula One, and golf.

-SportsCenter Asia was officially launched on May 27, 2002, with Jason Dasey as its original anchor.
-It was recognised as the region's number one show of its kind by winning the 'Best Sports Program' category at the 2003 Asian Television Awards and received a commendation for 'Best News Program' at the 2005 Asian Television Awards.
-Other past anchors of the program include Uday Joshi, Bethan Evans, Cheryl Liew, David Basheer and Arnold Gay.
-Former CNBC Asia correspondent Colette Wong became a co-anchor in March 2004 with Steve Dawson joining in late 2004, employed initially as an assistant producer.
+Jason Dasey spearheaded the official launch of SportsCenter Asia on 27 May 2002.
+The 2003 Asian Television Awards recognized it as the region's number one show of its kind by winning the 'Best Sports Program' category, and the 2005 Asian Television Awards commended it for 'Best News Program.'
+Other past anchors of the program include Uday Joshi, Bethan Evans, Cheryl Liew, David Basheer, and Arnold Gay.
+Colette Wong, a former CNBC Asia correspondent, joined as a co-anchor in March 2004, while Steve Dawson joined as an assistant producer in late 2004.
 Dez Corkhill was the original executive producer and sometimes appeared on the show as a football pundit.
 ESPN International football commentator Dave Roberts returned to Singapore in late 2011 to take over as Senior Executive Producer for SportsCenter and other news and production programs before leaving in early 2015.

 Following News Corporation's take over of ESPN Star Sports (which jointly operated ESPN and Star Sports in the region) in 2012, ESPN aired the last edition of first incarnation of SportsCenter Asia on 25 January 2013, and returned with the first edition as Fox Sports Central on 28 January, the day ESPN was relaunched as Fox Sports.
 Fox Sports in Taiwan used to produce a local edition in Mandarin Chinese from the studios in Taipei.

-On September 18, 2020, it was reported that programme would end after Disney announced that it would shut down Fox Sports operations in Taiwan at end of 2020.
-It was later revealed that operations in Taiwan would end on January 1, 2021 following years on losing money in the region.
+On 18 September 2020, it was reported that programme would end after Disney announced that it would shut down Fox Sports operations in Taiwan at end of 2020.
+It was later revealed that operations in Taiwan would end on 1 January 2021 following years on losing money in the region.

-The revamped version and second incarnation of SportsCenter Asia, launched on 26 January 2021, broadcasts every day on Disney's Fox Sports Asia networks.
+The revamped version and second incarnation of SportsCenter Asia, launched on 26 January 2021, broadcast every day on Disney's Fox Sports Asia networks until September 30, 2021.